Harris Dickinson: 2020s

 In 2023, he starred in the FX on Hulu limited series A Murder at the End of the World.
 For his role in it, Dickinson was nominated for a British Academy Television Award for Best Supporting Actor.
 He then starred in Scrapper as Jason, an estranged father who reconnects with his daughter.
 The film was written and directed by Charlotte Regan, and premiered at the 2023 Sundance Film Festival.
 In the same year, he portrayed David Von Erich in the sports drama The Iron Claw, about the Von Erich family.
 David Ehrlich of IndieWire found "the endlessly surprising Harris Dickinson [to be] warm and brilliant" in his part.

 The following year, he had a supporting role in the period drama film Blitz.
 He then starred alongside Nicole Kidman in the erotic drama film Babygirl.
 David Rooney of The Hollywood Reporter wrote, "Dickinson's unforced intensity makes him a magnetic screen presence", adding that "he hasn't exuded this much undiluted sexuality since Beach Rats".

 In 2025, Dickinson made his feature-length directorial debut with Urchin.
 The film premiered at the 2025 Cannes Film Festival and won him the FIPRESCI Prize.
+The film also won the best actor award.
 He has also been cast as John Lennon in Sam Mendes's four-part biopic of the Beatles.

 Personal life

 Dickinson has been in a long-term relationship with musical artist Rose Gray since secondary school.
 He directed Gray's music videos for "Blue" and "Afraid of Nothing".

 In April 2025, Dickinson signed an open letter in support of trans rights.
-The letter, organized by LGBTQ advocacy groups, was published in response to growing political and media hostility toward the trans community in the United Kingdom, calling for solidarity and the defense of trans rights and dignity.
+The letter, organised by LGBTQ advocacy groups, was published in response to growing political and media hostility toward the trans community in the United Kingdom, calling for solidarity and the defence of trans rights and dignity.

 Dickinson is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.